 Schools on the North Shore

-There are currently two schools on the North Shore of Kaua’i.
-One is the Kilauea Christian School and the other is the Hanalei Elementary School.
-A third school was recently approved and is slated to accept its first students (7th and 8th grade) in the fall of 2025.
+There are currently three schools on the North Shore of Kaua’i – The Kilauea Christian School / Academy, The Kilauea Elementary School and The Hanalei Elementary School.
+A fourth school was recently approved and is slated to accept its first students (7th and 8th grade) in the fall of 2025.

 Widely referred to as the Kilauea Christian School, its correct name is actually the Kauai Christian Academy (KCA).
 KCA exists to provide an academically excellent, Christ-centered education for the families of Kaua’i.
 It is the only accredited PreK – 12th grade Christian school on the island of Kauai.
 KCA is an independent Christian school.
 Faculty and board members attend many different churches on island including Calvary Chapel, Kauai Christian Fellowship, Anahola Baptist Church, Amazing Grace Baptist Church, Kapaa Missionary, Kauai Baptist Church, and more.

 The campus is located on a beautiful 10 acre property on the way to the scenic Kilauea Lighthouse.
 The Academy inspires the hearts and minds of preschoolers through 12th graders with a balance of truth and love, in a safe, nurturing environment that produces outstanding students.
 The School has just over 100 students.

 Transportation, to and from the Kilauea Christian School, is available in the school’s 15-passenger vans.
 Pick-up and drop-off is currently located in Kapaa.

 Kauai Christian School / Academy